cardano-foundation/cardano-graphql/docs/developer/README.md

 # Developer

-Review to level concepts in [project architecture](./architecture.md) first.
+Review high level concepts in [project architecture](./architecture.md) first.
 [Configuration](./configuration.md) of the development environment is possible.

 The project uses the [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) process, so branch from `master` for all changes.